tomhoogenboom/webpack-boilerplate/README.md

 # webpack-boilerplate
-A basic setup for webpack, including babel and sass transpilation.
+This is a minimal setup for webpack, it includes transpiling and bundling javascript.